Rational components of Hilbert schemes: Introduction

-In \S\ \ref{sec:regularity} and \S\ \ref{sec:opensubset} we investigate more closely the natural connection between the Gr\"{o}bner stratum $\St_h(\id{j})$ and the Hilbert scheme $\hilbp$, where $p(z)$ is the Hilbert polynomial of $k[X_0, \dots, X_n]/\id{j}$.
-As $k[X_0, \dots, X_n]/\id{i}$ and $k[X_0, \dots, X_n]/\id{j}$ share the same Hilbert function, there is an obvious set-theoretic inclusion $\St_h(\id{j}) \subseteq \hilbp$.
+In \S\ \ref{sec:regularity} and \S\ \ref{sec:opensubset} we investigate more closely the natural connection between the Gr\"obner stratum $\St_h(\id{j})$ and the Hilbert scheme $\hilbp$, where $p(z)$ is the Hilbert polynomial of $k[X_0, \dots, X_n]/\id{j}$.
+As for every ideal $\id{i}$ whose initial ideal is $\id{j}$, the modules $k[X_0, \dots, X_n]/\id{i}$ and $k[X_0, \dots, X_n]/\id{j}$ share the same Hilbert function, there is an obvious set-theoretic inclusion $\St_h(\id{j}) \subseteq \hilbp$.
 However it is not a simple task to understand if this inclusion is an algebraic embedding or not.
-The paper \cite{NS} deals with the same question, but mainly concerns Gr\"{o}bner strata of saturated ideals with respect to the term ordering $\mathtt{DegRevLex}$: note that every subscheme $Z$ in $\PP^n$ can be defined by the saturated ideal $I(Z)$.
-In this paper we prefer to consider a slightly different approach, modeled on the classical construction of the Hilbert schemes.
+The paper \cite{NS} deals with the same question, but mainly concerns Gr\"obner strata of saturated ideals with respect to the term ordering $\mathtt{DegRevLex}$: note that every subscheme $Z$ in $\PP^n$ can be defined by the saturated ideal $I(Z)$.
+In this paper we prefer to consider a slightly different approach, modeled on the classical construction of the Hilbert schemes (see for instance \cite{B,HS}).
 For every $Z\in \hilbp$ we consider the ideal $I(Z)_{\geqslant r}$, where $r$ is the Gotzmann number of $p(z)$.
-As $r$ is the worst Castelnuovo-Mumford regularity for all $Z \in \hilbp$, the Gr\"{o}bner strata (with respect to any term ordering) of monomial ideals generated in degree $r$ cover $\hilbp$.
+As $r$ is the worst Castelnuovo-Mumford regularity for all $Z \in \hilbp$, the Gr\"obner strata (with respect to any term ordering) of monomial ideals generated in degree $r$ cover $\hilbp$.

-Moreover, the subset of $\hilbp$ corresponding to $\St_h(\id{j}_{\geqslant r})$ always contains the one corresponding to $\St_h(\id{j})$ and the inclusion can be strict, because ideals in $\St_h(\id{j})$ define subvarieties in $\PP^n$ with the same Hilbert \emph{function} as the subscheme $Z=\V(\id{j})$, while being in $\St_h(\id{j}_{\geqslant r})$ only requires the same Hilbert \emph{polynomial}.
-An interesting example of this type is that of the lexicographic saturated ideal $\id{L}$ such that $k[X_0, \dots, X_n]/\id{L}$ has Hilbert polynomial $p(z)$ and whose regularity is indeed the Gotzmann number $r$ of $p(z)$: in \S\ \ref{sec:lexsegment} we show that $\St_h(\id{L}_{\geqslant r})$ is isomorphic to an open subset of the Reeves and Stillman component $H_{RS}$ of $\hilbp$, while in general $\St_h(\id{L})$ corresponds to a locally closed subvariety of lower dimension (see \cite[Remark 4.8]{RT}).
+Moreover, the subset of $\hilbp$ corresponding to $\St_h(\id{j}_{\geqslant r})$ always contains the one corresponding to $\St_h(\id{j})$ and the inclusion can be strict, because points in $\St_h(\id{j})$ correspond to ideals defining subschemes in $\PP^n$ with the same Hilbert \emph{function} as the subscheme $Z=\V(\id{j})$, while being in $\St_h(\id{j}_{\geqslant r})$ only requires the same Hilbert \emph{polynomial}.
+An interesting example of this type is that of the lexicographic saturated ideal $\id{L}$ such that $k[X_0, \dots, X_n]/\id{L}$ has Hilbert polynomial $p(z)$ and whose regularity is indeed the Gotzmann number $r$ of $p(z)$: in \S\ \ref{sec:lexsegment} we show that $\St_h(\id{L}_{\geqslant r})$ is isomorphic to an open subset of the Reeves and Stillman component $H_{RS}$ of $\hilbp$, while in general $\St_h(\id{L})$ corresponds to a locally closed subscheme of lower dimension (see \cite[Remark 4.8]{RT}).